 Simple English definitions for legal terms

-Read a random definition: prayer
+Read a random definition: concealed weapon

 A Welsh mortgage is a type of mortgage that was once common in Wales and Ireland.
 It involves the transfer of title and possession of the property to the mortgagee, who takes the rents and profits and applies them to the interest.
 There is often a stipulation that any surplus will reduce the principal.
 The mortgagor is not obligated to pay the debt and cannot be compelled to redeem, but may redeem at any time.
 The mortgagee cannot foreclose the right to redeem because no time is fixed for payment.